mesham/pynq_api/docs/core.md

 ### Loading the bitstream onto the PL

-`int PYNQ_loadBitstream(char* filename)`
+`int PYNQ_loadBitstream(char* filename, int partial)`

-This API call takes in the filename of the bitstream and will load this into the PL, returning the completion status of this back to user code.
+This API call takes in the filename of the bitstream and a flag denoting whether it is performing partial reconfiguration or not, and will load this into the PL, returning the completion status of this back to user code.

 ### Extracting bitstream information